Flole998/FloleVacWeb/docs/_pages/installation/installation-instructions.md

+Modifications copyright (C) Flole
 ---
 title: Legacy
 category: Installation
 order: 11
 ---
-# Valetudo legacy installation guide
+# FloleVacWeb legacy installation guide
-This guide will take you through the required steps to install the latest version of valetudo onto your rooted Roborock Vacuum.
-Please note that these instructions may or may not apply to any other version than the latest version of Valetudo.
+This guide will take you through the required steps to install the latest version of floleVacWeb onto your rooted Roborock Vacuum.
+Please note that these instructions may or may not apply to any other version than the latest version of FloleVacWeb.

 **If you're reusing the folder structure of an old install, don't forget to `git pull` your dustcloud repo to get the latest firmwarebuilder**